pstlab/oRatio/README.md

 4. `end_task`, which requires the ending of the given task and returns a boolean indicating whether the task has actually  ended;

 ### Closing the tasks
 Once the tasks have been started, the reasoners wait to receive a message indicating their termination.
-Specifically, the termination of a task is done by means of the `task_finished` service of type `deliberative_tier/task_finished`, which is structured as follows:
+Specifically, the termination of a task is done by means of the `task_closer` service of type `deliberative_tier/task_closer`, which is structured as follows:

 ```
 task task